pretix/pretix/doc/api/resources/item_variations.rst

-position                              integer                    An integer, used for sorting require_membership                    boolean                    If ``true``, booking this variation requires an active membership. require_membership_types              list of integers           Internal IDs of membership types valid if ``require_membership`` is ``true``
+position                              integer                    An integer, used for sorting require_membership                    boolean                    If ``true``, booking this variation requires an active membership. require_membership_types              list of integers           Internal IDs of membership types valid if ``require_membership`` is ``true`` sales_channels                        list of strings            Sales channels this variation is available on, such as
+                                                                 ``"web"`` or ``"resellers"``.
+Defaults to all existing sales channels.
+                                                                 The item-level list takes precedence, i.e. a sales channel needs to be on both lists for the item to be available. available_from                        datetime                   The first date time at which this variation can be bought (or ``null``). available_until                       datetime                   The last date time at which this variation can be bought (or ``null``). hide_without_voucher                  boolean                    If ``true``, this variation is only shown during the voucher redemption process, but not in the normal shop frontend.
 ===================================== ========================== =======================================================

 Endpoints